lissmann/pong/README.md

 The legendary Pong game in object-oriented JavaScript.

+See a live preview on https://pong.lissmann.net/

-*Work in progress...
-Yet one level and a cheap computer player.*
+_Work in progress...
+Yet one level and a cheap computer player._